 94. Ian Wilmut

-Two sheep: Dolly (born 1996) and Polly (born 1997) were the brainchildren of a historic genetic engineering and cloning research project at Roslin Institute — a government-funded research facility located at Roslin, Scotland conducted by a team of scientists led by Sir Ian Wilmut.
+Two sheep: Dolly (born 1996) and Polly (born 1997), were the brainchildren of a historic genetic engineering and cloning research project at Roslin Institute — a government-funded research facility in Roslin, Scotland, conducted by a team of scientists led by Sir Ian Wilmut.
 Dolly and Polly marked the importance and effectiveness of a cloning technique called “nuclear transfer,” which was also developed at the institute under his supervision.
 The birth of Polly was the last major cloning experiment by Wilmut.

 95. Rodney Brooks

-When Rodney Brooks decided to move from Stanford University in California to MIT in 1984, he became discouraged with AI researchers, especially ones that put action-and-behavior aside in favor of the function-and-representation approach.
-He became the director of MIT Artificial Intelligence Research Laboratory in 1997 and had the perfect opportunity to put his ideas into practice.
-He began by building “insect-like” robots with the ability to demonstrate complex behavior by learning from its interactions with the real world.
+When Rodney Brooks decided to move from Stanford University in California to M.I.T. in 1984, he became discouraged with A.I. researchers, especially ones that put action and behavior aside in favor of the function-and-representation approach.
+He became the director of M.I.T.
+Artificial Intelligence Research Laboratory in 1997 and had the perfect opportunity to put his ideas into practice.
+He began by building “insect-like” robots that can demonstrate complex behavior by learning from their interactions with the real world.
 He went on to design robots to explore Mars.

 96. Steve Jobs and Stephen Wozniak

-Hewlett-Packard turned down an idea to build a computer designed and proposed by Wozniak in 1976, but Steve Jobs suggested that they could sell it as a team.
-In the same year, the Apple I was brought to life, albeit without a case, power supply, or keyboard.
-Wozniak kept on building and came up with the Apple II, an improved version of the previous model, but this time with a molded plastic case and keyboard.
+Hewlett-Packard turned down an idea to build a computer designed and proposed by Wozniak in 1976, but Steve Jobs suggested they could sell it as a team.
+Apple I was brought to life the same year without a case, power supply, or keyboard.
+Wozniak kept building and came up with the Apple II, an improved version of the previous model, but this time with a molded plastic case and keyboard.
 It was an immediate success.

 97. Tim Berners-Lee

-A computer program called ‘Enquire” became the first to be able to store information in documents or files that contained links; the program became known as hypertext.
+A computer program called ‘Enquire” became the first to store information in documents or files containing links; the program became known as hypertext.
 Berners-Lee of CERN developed it.
-In 1989 (still at CERN), he began working on the development of global hypertext to eliminate the need for constantly exchanging emails.
+In 1989 (still at CERN), he began working on developing global hypertext to eliminate the need for constantly exchanging emails.
 Instead, researchers could store the data online with his program and make the information accessible anytime.
 Berners-Lee did it in just one year, and the World Wide Web was born.

 98. Bill Gates

-The microcomputer industry was still at its infancy when Bill Gates and Paul Allen left Harvard University and Washington State University (respectively) to form Microsoft in 1975; the hyphen was dropped a year later.
-Together they created a computer operating system called the MS-DOS and licensed it to IBM (International Business Machines), the biggest computer manufacturer at that time.
-The resulting collaboration was the IBM-PC released in 1981.
-Since the early 1990s, Microsoft has been a gigantic force in software business.
+The microcomputer industry was still in its infancy when Bill Gates and Paul Allen left Harvard University and Washington State University (respectively) to form Microsoft in 1975; the hyphen was dropped a year later.
+Together they created a computer operating system called MS-DOS and licensed it to I.B.M.
+(International Business Machines), the most prominent computer manufacturer then.
+The resulting collaboration was the IBM-PC, released in 1981.
+Since the early 1990s, Microsoft has been a tremendous force in the software business.

 99. Linus Torvalds

-Dissatisfied with the MS-DOS operating system in the PC that he bought, Linus Torvalds transformed it into a UNIX-based computer.
-While it was not easier to use, UNIX was the operating system he used at the University of Helsinki where he studied computer science.
-He posted a message on the Internet to alert computer users about his new operating system in 1991 and made it available for free download.
+Dissatisfied with the MS-DOS operating system in the P.C. that he bought, Linus Torvalds transformed it into a UNIX-based computer.
+While it was not easier to use, UNIX was the operating system he used at the University of Helsinki, where he studied computer science.
+Gates posted a message on the Internet to alert computer users about his new operating system in 1991 and made it available for free download.
 He also released the source code, so anyone could use and modify it.
-Many programmers helped him improve the software and Linux kernel 1.0 was released in 1994.
+Many programmers helped him improve the software, and Linux kernel 1.0 was released in 1994.

 100. Sergey Brin and Larry Page

 You’ve made it through!
-Who knows, maybe one day you’ll make it on the list too.
+Who knows, maybe you’ll make it on the list too.

 Cad Crowd Has Thousands of Product Design Freelancers

-Cad Crowd helps entrepreneurs and small companies create their product designs and develop new inventions by connecting them with top of the line freelance designers.
+Cad Crowd helps entrepreneurs and companies create product designs and develop new inventions by connecting them with top-of-the-line freelance designers.
 If you’re looking for some help, contact us now!